AKSKL/policies/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please thoroughly document what this pull request does.
+Please thoroughly describe what this pull request does.